opensovereigncloud/docs/docs/iaas/kubernetes/csi-driver.md

 ### Volume Creation

-**CreateVolume**

-- CreateVolume method is called when a new PersistentVolumeClaim is created
+- `CreateVolume` method is called when a new `PersistentVolumeClaim` is created
 - Validates the storage class parameters and volume capabilities
-- Creates a new Volume object in IronCore with specified parameters
+- Create a new `Volume` object in IronCore with specified parameters
-- Sets up the volume with appropriate size, access mode, and other configurations
+- Set up the volume with the appropriate size, access mode, and other configurations
-- Returns a unique volume ID that will be used to identify the volume in subsequent operations
+- Returns a unique volume ID that will be used to identify the volume in later operations

 ### Volume Deletion

-**DeleteVolume**

-- DeleteVolume method is called when a PersistentVolume is deleted
+- `DeleteVolume` method is called when a `PersistentVolume` is deleted
-- Retrieves the volume using the volume ID
+- Retrieve the volume using the volume ID
 - Performs cleanup operations if necessary
-- Deletes the Volume object from IronCore
+- Delete the `Volum`e object from IronCore
 - Ensures all associated resources are properly cleaned up

 ## Node Operations